 The Whitsunday group consists of 22 islands, that were named by Captain Cook on his voyage on the Endeavour in 1770.
 The islands became islands around 10,000 years ago when the Ice Caps melted and the sea level rose around 100 metres, the exposed mountain tops forming the islands.

 Today the islands remain relatively unspoilt, with only eight of the islands having resort style development.
 The island resorts include Daydream, Hayman, Hamilton, South Molle, Long & Hook.
-The largest Island, Whitsunday Island only has a viewing platform, signage and a toilet.
+The largest Island, Whitsunday Island only has a viewing platform, walking trails, signage and toilets.

 The Whitsundays provides fantastic holiday conditions most of the year, with South Easterly winds and many calm water anchorages nestled among the islands, making day tours or overnight stopovers comfortable.
 Whitsunday Bullet is the ideal way to visit Whitehaven Beach and also explore the northern end of the Whitsundays around Hayman and Hook Islands.